Charles G. Atherton: Career

 Atherton was a States-rights Democrat from a northern state of New England.
 He engaged early on in politics and identified himself with the Democratic Party, which he remained loyal to all his life.

-He and his father were opposed in politics: his father taking the same position as Abraham Lincoln that as a free country, no extension of slavery should be tolerated.
+Atherton's view on slavery was that it was constitutionally permissible and the federal government had no authority to regulate it.
+His grandfather had been of the opposite view, and had argued against ratifying the United States Constitution because it permitted slavery.

 New Hampshire House of Representatives

 Atherton was elected at the age of 26, as a member of the State House of Representatives in 1830.
 He was Speaker of the House from 1833 to 1835.